Introduction -

 The main dimers are orange-yellow xanthommatin, red dihydroxanthommatin, and derivatives, which have been reported as the L- isomers in hornworms and decarboxy forms in libellulids.
 The oligomers are various sulfur-containing ommins, coloured black to brown, also typical of eyes and pigment cells in cephalopods and a few other animals.

 Arachnida have bodies more or less divided into a cephalothorax and abdomen, the former with variously specialized chelicerae and pedipalps followed by four pairs of legs.
-They have no antennae or mandibles and only simple eyes.
+There are no antennae or mandibles.
 Most are terrestrial, breathing with book lungs or tracheae and feeding on fluids or by liquefying prey.

 Spiders, scorpions, and many pseudoscorpions ambush prey with venom.
 These are mostly peptides but there are also spiders with acylpolyamine neurotoxins, particularly orb weavers and some funnel spiders, such as argiotoxins in Argiope.
 Among non-venomous relatives the whip-scorpions are notable for spraying acetic acid when threatened.